The Rt. Hon. Herb Gray Parkway

 In May 2008, the Windsor-Essex Parkway (now the Rt.
 Hon.
 Herb Gray Parkway) was presented by the DRIC study team as the Technically and Environmentally Preferred Alternative for the Ontario access road portion of a new proposed end-to-end border transportation system for the Windsor-Detroit Gateway.
-Since May 2008, extensive planning, design and preparatory work has been completed leading up to the first day of construction on August 18, 2011.
+Between May 2008 and August 18, 2011, extensive planning, design and preparatory work was completed.
 Over 300 people in 16 different offices in Canada, the U.S. and Europe, worked together to reach construction start.
 This effort is equivalent to one person year of work completed every day or one lifetime of work achieved every month.
 Click here to view a Herb Gray Parkway chronology.

 On November 28, 2012, the Windsor-Essex Parkway was named after one of Windsor’s most popular politicians – the Right Honourable Herb Gray.
 Mr. Gray represented Windsor as a member of parliament for an unprecedented 13 consecutive terms.
 During his career, he served as minister for numerous federal departments, Deputy Prime Minister and Chair of the International Joint Commission.
 Mr. Gray was bestowed the title “Right Honourable” by the Governor General on January 15, 2002.
 Naming the Parkway after the Right Honourable Herb Gray is a fitting tribute.
 The Rt.
 Hon.
 Herb Gray Parkway will service a major trade gateway between Canada and the U.S. – a relationship Mr. Gray strengthened with his service.

-Given the nature of this project, construction of the Parkway is no small feat.
-WEMG and PIC will complete construction by sub-contracting out a large majority of products and services.
-Wherever possible, these contracts will be awarded to local companies and will be worth hundreds of millions of dollars.
-To view more information on Parkway construction, visit our construction page.
+Given the nature of this project, construction of the Parkway was no small feat.
+WEMG and PIC completed construction by sub-contracting out a large majority of products and services.
+Wherever possible, these contracts were awarded to local companies and were worth hundreds of millions of dollars.
+Learn more about construction of the Parkway.